MiMa6/Q-And-A-Platform-LLM/REFLECTION.md

 The web app follows a modular architecture, consisting of the following key components:

 1. **User Interface (UI) - qa-ui:** The front-end of the application is built using the Astro + Svelte framework combination.
 It provides a responsive and intuitive user interface for seamless navigation and interaction.
+The design of the UI is made using Tailwind.

 2. **Backend Server - qa-api:** The backend server is implemented using Deno and It handles requests from the UI, processes data, and interacts with the database.